West Point Lore

 copyright 1993. p.
 71-72:

 "The prescribed uniform for cadets was a dark blue coat with gray trousers in summer and dark blue in winter.
 Wartime restrictions made it difficult to obtain good, blue-wool cloth.
-[Indigo dye -- the color between blue and violet -- typically came from India, and the British blockade played havoc with American shipping during the War of 1812.]
-Many units, including Winfield Scott's brigade, were issued gray uniforms.
+[Indigo dye -- the color between blue and violet -- typically came from India, though some was produced in South Carolina.
+During the War of 1812, the British blockade played havoc with American shipping, further reducing supplies of the dye already depleted by President Jefferson's 1807-9 selective foreign trade embargo.
+With troop recruitment ramping up,] many units, including Winfield Scott's brigade, were issued gray uniforms [instead of blue].
 For the same reason, cadets were given gray uniforms in late summer 1814.
 In September 1816, [first West Point graduate General Joseph] Swift recommended that the gray uniform be retained as the permanent uniform, indicating that 'the price of the uniform $18-$20 better suits the finance of the Cadets than one of Blue would.'
 He added, 'the Uniform and Undress for Cadets...has been Grey for the last fifteen months.'
 Many years later, Scott claimed in his memoirs that the gray uniform was adopted to commemorate his victory over the British as the Battle of Chippewa.
 Such was not the reason for the permanent change from blue to gray; the main factor was cost.
 Cadets were not the only gray-clad figures at West Point.
 Captain Partridge wore a gray coatee with three rows of buttons despite the regulation for Engineer officers to wear blue.
 The 1816 cadet uniform coat may have been patterned after Partridge's coatee.
 Partridge's nickname, 'Old Pewter,' may have come from his gray uniform."

 Also of interest: "Long Gray Line Uniform Factory Lesson": http://www.youtube.com/watch?v=LlKRAOUGeyg and Battle of Chippawa: http://en.wikipedia.org/wiki/Battle_of_Chippawa